Telcos have the perfect edge cloud infrastructure for AI up their sleeve

 On one hand, he noted, these facilities have the power, backup power, cooling and security needed for enterprise colocation.
 On the other, though, certain CO buildings may need retrofitting to make them more friendly to external customers.

-“You can imagine that larger operators serving major metropolitan areas have to find a balance between the additional revenue they might earn through colocation versus the immediate revenue gain they would have through a property sale,” Heynen added.
+“You can imagine that larger operators serving major metropolitan areas have to find a balance between the additional revenue they might earn through colocation versus the immediate revenue gain they would have through a property sale,” Heynen said.

 But AI could be changing this calculation.
 Analysts have indicated that over the next few years, AI workloads will transition from central training to inferencing.
 And there’s value in ensuring the latter can run as close to the user as possible.